2018 Ford Expedition video preview

 This is the brand-new 2018 Ford Expedition, the result of a full redesign that was long overdue.
 The big news?
 It's gone on the same aluminum diet as the F-150 pickup truck.
 The body panels are aluminum while the frame is steel.

-ALSO SEE: 2018 Ford Expedition Preview
+ALSO SEE: Read our full 2018 Ford Expedition Preview

 It's shed more than 300 pounds.
 The bad news?
 It gains pretty much all of it back inside with tech and goodies.